The Houzz App is building buzz with 500,000 five-star global reviews and a “Best App” award at the 2016 Google Play Awards.

 With the Houzz app, people renovating or decorating their homes can do it all – on the couch and on the go.
 Finding inspiration and defining their style; communicating and collaborating with family or professionals; using idea books; researching and hiring professionals from architects to landscape pros; sourcing products; and managing entire renovations from start to finish – the options are many.

 What are the main features of the Houzz app?

-It’s available for free across iPhone, Ipad and Android.
-Its professionals directory automatically shows you top professionals in your specific local area – from architects, designers and builders – as well as their reviews to help you research and find the right professional.
-You can also brows more than 18 million images of professionally designed interiors and exteriors for inspiration.
-You can communicate and collaborate with everyone involved in your project through tools like ideabooks and Sketch, which enables you to type or draw on an image, add stickers and products from Houzz to bring design ideas to life.
+It’s available for free across iPhone, iPad and Android.
+Its professional directory automatically shows you top professionals in your specific local area – from architects, designers and builders – as well as their reviews to help you research and find the right professional.
+You can also browse more than 18 million images of professionally designed interiors and exteriors for inspiration.
+You can communicate and collaborate with everyone involved in your project through tools like Ideabooks and Sketch, which enables you to type or draw on an image and add stickers and products from Houzz to bring design ideas to life.

 What problem were you trying to overcome/what gap in the market did you fill when you came up with the idea for the Houzz app?

 Houzz was founded by wife and husband team Adi Tatarko and Alon Cohen during a frustrating experience with their own home renovation.
 They were frustrated by the lack of resources and inspiration out there to help them articulate a vision for their home and find the right professionals who could help them.
 They realised they were not alone in this frustration and started Houzz as a side project to help them and their friends simplify the process of renovating and designing their homes.
 Houzz started as a website, but the first Houzz app was launched on the iPad in April 2010 (it was actually available the day the iPad launched!).
 Our goal was to create a tool that really solved the challenges of home renovating and decorating and to make the process fun and productive – we have over 500,000 app reviews globally with a five-star average rating.